bmarkowitz/breakaway-info/known-issues.md

 4. The standings are currently only showing the 2020-21 season
 5. When viewing a team's preseason schedule, if there is a day that should have two games (a double-header), only the first game will be listed.
 6. The name of a team or player may be cut off in the Favorites section of the Discover tab.
+7. If you are using a different text size other than the default in iOS Settings -> Display -> Text Size, many parts of the app may appear broken or misaligned.

 #### NHL API-related (likely out of our control)
 1. Some games, typically older ones, may be missing goals, penalties, shots, or other stats.